What is sundowning?

 What is the cause?

-Doctors aren’t sure why sundowning happens but many people who experience sundowning syndrome have trouble sleeping at night.
+Doctors aren’t sure why sundowning happens but many people who experience it have trouble sleeping at night.
 In turn, fatigue (and end of day exhaustion) is a common cause, other factors may include:

 - An upset in the “internal body clock,” causing a biological mix-up between day and night.

-- Reduced lighting and increased shadows causing people with dementia to misinterpret what they see, and become confused and afraid.
+- As dusk falls, a decrease in lighting and increased shadows, can cause people with dementia to misinterpret what they see and as a result become confused and afraid.

-- Reactions to nonverbal cues of frustration from caregivers who are exhausted from their day.
+- People with dementia may simply be reacting to signs of tiredness and frustration from caregivers who are exhausted from their day.

-- Trouble separating dreams from reality, which can be very disorienting.
+- They may have trouble separating dreams from reality, which can be very disorienting.

 What can be done to reduce the impact?

-- Early afternoon rest.
-Although too much sleep during the day can disturb sleep at night, an early afternoon rest can be beneficial as fatigue can make sundowning worse.
+- An early afternoon rest, however, can be beneficial as fatigue can make sundowning worse.

-- Keeping rooms well-lit helps enhance the mood, reduces shadows and distracts from the fact that it’s dark outside.
-If there’s a window, allow for light exposure in the morning that can also help set a natural internal clock.
+- If there’s a window, allow for light exposure in the morning as this can help set the internal body clock.

 - Encourage an active day.